 The Kenneth P. Dietrich School of Arts and Sciences provides a liberal arts and preprofessional education for undergraduate students that is grounded in scholarly excellence.
 Pitt offers you the knowledge, understanding, analytical tools, and communication skills you need to become perceptive, reflective, and intellectually self-conscious citizens within a diverse and rapidly changing world.
 GERs are at the core of our education.

 Our General Education Requirements changed for students entering as of fall 2018 (2191) term.
 The requirements described below are for these students.
-If you were admitted to the Dietrich School prior to fall 2018 (2191) term, your General Education Requirements are listed here.
+If you were admitted to the Dietrich School prior to fall 2018 (2191) term, please follow these General Education Requirements.

 Because new courses are constantly being added, we encourage you to talk with your advisor and check the General Education Course Catalog (PDF) to get the most up-to-date information about which courses fulfill which requirements.